Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Introduction

 \begin{thm} We have $H^{2}_b(\Homeo_\circ(S^n))=0$ and $H^{3}_b(\Homeo_\circ(S^n))=0$ for all~$n>1$.

 The same holds for $\Diff^r_\circ(S^n)$ with $r\in\bN\cup\{\infty\}$. \end{thm}

-But to get the calculation up to $H^4_b$, we will use the homotopy type of diffeomorphisms of $3$-dimensional pair of pants and also uniform perfectness of such groups in dimension $3$.
+But to get the calculation up to $H^4_b$, we will use the homotopy type of the group of diffeomorphisms of $3$-dimensional pair of pants and also uniform perfectness of such groups in dimension $3$.
 To approach the same calculation for $S^2$, the main obstacle is that uniform perfectness is likely to fail in that context, in view of the work of Bowden--Hensel--Webb~\cite{bowden2019quasi}.
-For higher dimensional spheres, the main obstacle is the homotopy type of diffeomorphisms of higher dimensional pair of pants.
+For higher dimensional spheres, the main obstacle is the homotopy type of group of diffeomorphisms of higher dimensional pair of pants.

-In a first draft of this paper we established \Cref{thm:sphere:intro} for $n=2,3$ only, due to a restriction on stabilizers appearing for the semi-simplicial sets.
+In a first draft of this paper we established \Cref{thm:sphere:intro} for $n=2,3$ only, due to a restriction on stabilisers appearing for the semi-simplicial sets.
 Thanks to a result of Fournier-Facio and Lodha~\cite{FFL_2111_.07931}, this restriction is lifted.
 Likewise, we did not cover the case of diffeomorphisms.
-That generalization was made possible by the recent note~\cite{Monod_wreath_draft} (which also lifts the restriction on $n$).
+That generalisation was made possible by the recent note~\cite{Monod_wreath} (which also lifts the restriction on $n$).

-In closing this introduction, we point out that the methods introduced in this article apply to some other spaces, for instance Cantor space.
-Since this does not involve additional new ideas, and since it does not lead to \emph{non-trivial} bounded cohomology, we shall not expand on this.